nanoframework/nanoFirmwareFlasher/README.md

 ### Install path issues

-:warning: That are know issues running commands for STM32 devices when `nanoff` is installed in a path that contains diacritic characters.
+> **WARNING:**  That are know issues running commands for STM32 devices when `nanoff` is installed in a path that contains diacritic characters.
 This is caused by a known bug in STM32 Cube Programmer.
 If that's the case with your user path, for example, you have to install it in a location that does have those.
 To accomplish that, use the following .NET Core CLI command on which the path where the tool will be installed is specified: